MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureProvisioningConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureProvisioningConfig** cmdlet adds provisioning configuration information to an azure_2 virtual machine configuration.
+The **Add-AzureProvisioningConfig** cmdlet adds provisioning configuration information to an Azure virtual machine configuration.
 You can use the configuration object to create a virtual machine.

 This cmdlet supports different provisioning configurations, including standalone Windows servers, Windows servers joined to an Active Directory domain, and Linux-based servers.